Guide

-The numbers tell a compelling story: battery pack prices for stationary storage have plummeted to an unprecedented $70/kWh in 2025, representing a dramatic 45% decrease from 2024 figures.
-This price breakthrough is accelerating deployment across residential, commercial, and utility-scale applications.
+The numbers tell a potential story: battery pack prices for stationary storage have plummeted to an unprecedented $70/kWh in 2025, representing a dramatic 45% decrease from 2024 figures.
+This price development is accelerating deployment across residential, commercial, and utility-scale applications.

 The energy storage ecosystem is rapidly diversifying beyond traditional lithium-ion batteries, with several key trends shaping the industry: